soulphimic2/sagascape-web/README.md

 ## Overview

-I am about both historical linguistics and modern software development.
+I am interested in  both historical linguistics and modern software development.
 I created SagaScape to explore how ancient texts can be made accessible through interactive web technologies.
 This project represents my journey in mastering React with TypeScript while building a tool that brings Old Norse literature to life for modern readers.

 SagaScape is a responsive single-page web application that allows users to read Old Norse texts with interactive word definitions.
 The app features a clean, intuitive interface where users can click any Old Norse word to instantly see its English meaning this simulates the experience of reading with a digital dictionary at hand.